dhellmann/pymotw/PyMOTW/cgitb/index.rst

 For many situations, printing the traceback details to standard error is the best resolution.
-In a production system, however, logging the errors is even better.  ``cgitb.enable()`` includes an optional argument, ``logdir``, to enable error logging.
+In a production system, however, logging the errors is even better.  :func:`enable()` includes an optional argument, *logdir*, to enable error logging.
 When a directory name is provided, each exception is logged to its own file in the given directory.

 .. include:: cgitb_log_exception.py